chrisc88/chrisc88.github.io/Resume.md

 *Lead FinTech Business Analyst*

-- Lead contributor to increasing client adoption by 969, and increasing processing volume by $461 MM since 2019
+- Lead contributor to increasing client adoption by 969, and processing volume by $461 MM since 2019

 - Leading a team of four to manage all card present & card not present disputes on behalf of our merchant partners